bteapot/Trista-DPI/README.md

 Batch processing of raster images in Adobe InDesign documents.

 This script performs the routine tasks that occur in publishing workflow after the creation of "raw" layout with raw source images.
-Linked JPEGs resaved in the same folder as TIFF or PSD, depending on the presence of clipping, and resampled to (usually) 300 dpi.
+Linked JPEGs are resaved in the same folder as TIFF or PSD, depending on the presence of clipping, and resampled to (usually) 300 dpi.
 Source JPEGs are removed.

 Functionality
 -------------